kyegomez/WARP/README.md

 ## Future Perspectives

-### Evolution of WASP
+### Evolution of WARP
 - The protocol might evolve to include more types of changes or adapt to new development practices.
 - Integration with AI and machine learning tools could provide suggestions for categorizing changes or even automate parts of the process.

 ### Broader Adoption
-- As the benefits of WASP become more evident, its adoption across various software development teams could increase.
+- As the benefits of WARP become more evident, its adoption across various software development teams could increase.
 - It may also inspire similar protocols in other aspects of software engineering, beyond commit messages.

 ## Conclusion

-WASP provides a structured and efficient way to manage commit messages in software development projects.
+WARP provides a structured and efficient way to manage commit messages in software development projects.
 By standardizing how changes are documented, it enhances clarity, improves communication among team members, and facilitates a better understanding of the project’s history.
 As with any protocol, its success depends on proper implementation, regular review, and willingness to adapt to changing needs.

-This document serves as a comprehensive guide to understanding, implementing, and benefiting from the WASP protocol in your software development endeavors.
+This document serves as a comprehensive guide to understanding, implementing, and benefiting from the WARP protocol in your software development endeavors.